Juliet Jacques: Education

-Jacques was born in Redhill, Surrey and grew up in nearby Horley.
-She attended Reigate Grammar School for two years, then to a local comprehensive school, followed by the College of Richard Collyer in Horsham, West Sussex, studying History at the University of Manchester and then Literature and Film at the University of Sussex.
-Jacques completed a PhD in Creative & Critical Writing at the University of Sussex in 2019.
+Jacques studied at the University of Sussex.

 Writing

-Jacques began writing about film for a publication called Filmwaves, Cineaste and other film publications, while working in a data entry job in Brighton.
-In 2007, she published a book on English avant-garde author Rayner Heppenstall for Dalkey Archive Press.

-A memoir, entitled Trans, was published by Verso Books in 2015, based on a series of blog posts called 'A Transgender Journey' that Jacques wrote for the Guardian online in 2010-12, chronicling gender reassignment on the NHS.
+Trans: A Memoir was published by Verso Books in 2015, based on a series of blog posts called A Transgender Journey that Jacques wrote for The Guardian in 2010–2012, chronicling gender reassignment on the NHS.
 The audiobook was narrated by trans actor Rebecca Root.
-Her journalism, essays and art criticism about trans subjects were collected in an anthology, Front Lines, published by Cipher Press in 2022.

-Jacques also wrote a regular column for the New Statesman between 2011 and 2015 on literature, film, art and football, and for Frieze, The London Review of Books and other publications, including a section to Sheila Heti's book Women in Clothes, which was published in 2014.

-A short story collection, Variations was published by Influx Press in 2021.
-A second collection, The Woman in the Portrait: Collected Stories 2008-2024, was published by Cipher Press in 2024.

-An illustrated novella Monaco was published by Toothgrinder Press in 2023.
-It was self-described as 'a kind of travelogue, a photo album and a set of bitter-sweet love letters ... inspired by André Breton's Nadja and my love of proto-Surrealist poet Guillaume Apollinaire'.
+Monaco, an illustrated novella set in the Principality, came out on Toothgrinder Press in 2023.

 Film

-Jacques has made three short films: Approach/Withdraw (2016), co-directed with artist Ker Wallwork; You Will Be Free (2017) about the legacy of the HIV/AIDS crisis, narrated by Anna-Louise Plowman; and Revivification (2018), a documentary about queer and feminist art and politics in Ukraine.
-She also played herself in Josh Appignanesi's film Female Human Animal (2018).
+Jacques co-directed a short film called Approach/Withdraw in 2016, with artist Ker Wallwork.
+She then made a short film, You Will Be Free, in 2017, inspired by American writer and actress Cookie Mueller, using archival footage and narrated by Anna-Louise Plowman.
+Her next film was Revivification: Art, activism and politics in Ukraine (2018), a documentary about how queer and feminist artists were responding to the Maidan revolution, the war in eastern Ukraine and the rise of far-right politics in the country.

+She played herself in Josh Appignanesi's film Female Human Animal (2018).

 Awards

-Jacques was on the longlist for The Orwell Prize in 2011 for 'A Transgender Journey'.
-In 2012, she was selected as one of The Independent on Sunday Pink List's most influential journalists, and was also included in the list for 2013, 2014 and 2015.
+Jacques was on the longlist for the Orwell Prize in 2011 for A Transgender Journey.
+In 2012, she was selected as one of the Independent on Sunday Pink List's most influential journalists, and was also included in the list for 2013, 2014 and 2015.
 She was also included in Attitude magazine's list of 101 LGBTQ+ trailblazers in 2024.
-In 2016, her book Trans: A Memoir was shortlisted for Polari LGBT Literary Salon's First Book Prize Award.
+In 2016, her book Trans: A Memoir was shortlisted for Polari LGBT Literary Salon's First Book Prize Award, being chosen as runner-up.
 In 2019, Val McDermid chose her as one of ten British LGBT+ writers for the British Council's International Literary Showcase.